We may earn affiliate commissions for the recommended products. Learn more.

 Primary purpose and niche

-It’s ideal for small-to-large businesses and agencies looking to manage multiple social media accounts from one unified dashboard.
+Hootsuite is ideal for social media marketers, small-to-large businesses, and agencies looking to manage multiple social media accounts from one unified dashboard.
 It includes team collaboration tools and AI-driven insights.

 Key features

-Hootsuite offers publishing tools like AI-assisted content generation, optimal post-scheduling, and Canva integration for design creation.
+Hootsuite offers publishing tools like AI-assisted content generation, post-scheduling, and Canva integration for design creation.
 Also, its social inbox centralizes all of your private and public messages.
-Furthermore, it includes ROI tracking and advanced social listening to monitor brand sentiment and trending topics.

 8. Zoho – best for all-in-one marketing automation